 As Chancellor and as Foreign Secretary, Philip Hammond played a major role in managing the UK’s evolving relationship with China and has clear views about the importance of effectively integrating China into the global system as a major economic and strategic power.
 He also has strong connections in the Gulf region.

 As Chancellor, Hammond focussed on the key strategic challenges facing the UK and other developed economies: the technological revolution and how it is already transforming the way we work and live our lives; climate change and how to harness the market economy to deliver decarbonisation; demographic shifts and the challenges of an ageing population, and particularly in the UK, the challenge of raising productivity.
 He believes these challenges – none of which have been diminished by the Covid-19 pandemic – will shape the next decade.

 Philip Hammond grew up in Essex, and studied Philosophy, Politics and Economics at University College, Oxford.
 Before entering Parliament in 1997, he had a wide-ranging business career across a number of sectors including healthcare, oil and gas and property, in the UK and in Europe.
 He stepped down as the Member of Parliament for Runnymede and Weybridge in November 2019 after nearly 23 years serving the Surrey constituency.
 He was awarded a life peerage by Her Late Majesty Queen Elizabeth II in July 2020.

-Enquire to get Philip Hammond's fees and availabilty for you next event
+Contact us to get Philip Hammond's fees and availability for your next event

 One of our consultants will get back to you soon